-- a) Purpose: A reasonable wait time indicates the system's success in rapid re-housing turnover. - b) Systems: Single Adult Rapid Re-housing - c) Definition: The average number of days a prioritized client is in the RRH pool before intake into the single adult rapid re-housing program. - d) Goal-setting methodology: Based on prior performance. - e) Reporting methodology: Σ(RRH Entry Date RRH Pool Entry Date) / the number of total distinct clients served with an entry date in the single adult RRH project within the report period.
+- a) Purpose: A reasonable wait time indicates the system's success in rapid re-housing turnover. - b) Systems: Rapid Re-housing - c) Definition: The average number of days a client is in the RRH pool before intake into a rapid re-housing program. - d) Goal-setting methodology: Based on prior performance. - e) Reporting methodology: $\Sigma(RRH \ Entry \ Date RRH \ Pool \ Entry \ Date)$ / the number of total distinct clients served with an entry date in a RRH project within the report period.